The Day the Earth Moved

 This is why the resistance to grace is so fierce.
 It's not intellectual.
 It's existential.
 The very foundation of self-importance is at stake.
 And the self will deploy every theological defense, every biblical reinterpretation, every philosophical argument available to avoid the vertigo of dethronement.

-It is the same spirit that kept Christendom believing the Earth was the center for nearly 1,500 years after Ptolemy—not because the astronomical evidence supported it, but because the existential need to remain central supported it.
+It is the same spirit that held the Earth at the center for the fourteen centuries between Ptolemy and Copernicus—not because the evidence ever sat easily there, but because the need to remain central was stronger than the strain of the epicycles.

 The Freedom of Not Being the Center